top of page

 Contact: Bob Woodward

-The A/V committee recommends, acquires, maintains, sets up and, where necessary, operates audio/visual equipment for all ARA functions: programs, meetings, and any other events where such equipment is required.
+The A/V/Z committee recommends, acquires, maintains, sets up and, where necessary, operates audio/visual equipment for all ARA functions: programs, meetings, and any other events where such equipment is required.

 Contact: Vasant Dass

-The Cultural tours committee meets monthly to plan all aspects of the tours.
-The planning stage includes checking places of interest, dining venues, bus lines, schedules and pricing.
-Whenever possible, tour committee members or the tour director actually “walk the walk” prior to any tour to enhance the tour experience for ARA members.
+The cultural tours committee meets monthly to plan all aspects of the tours.
+The planning stage includes checking places of interest, dining venues, bus lines, schedules, and pricing.
+Whenever possible, tour committee members or the tour director actually “walk the walk” before any tour to enhance the tour experience for ARA members.

 Facilities